DOI-USGS/ISIS3/Kaguya-Terrain-Camera.md

 The archive files we have available locally are in:
     /work/projects/jaxa0[1234]
 NOTE: These files are not in the same format as those downloaded from the JAXA site.

 < Kelvin and Lisa may be able to add more about this >

 The example Kaguya TC files below was pulled from:
     /work/projects/jaxa01/TC_w_Level2B0/01/2008/12/07/TC1W2B0_01_05188N259E0020.sl2
 Each observation is stored in a "tar" file with the extension "sl2" instead of "tar".
 The tar contains the following files:
-* TC1W2B0_01_05188N259E0020 - This is the image file with an attached PDS3 like PVL label.
-Traditionally this would have an extension of ".img".
-So far, the ISIS3 PVL and Import classes have been able to parse these labels and image data.
+* TC1W2B0_01_05188N259E0020.igz - This is a GNU zipped image file with an attached PDS3 like PVL label.
+Traditionally this would have an extension of "gz".
+Linux gunzip complains about the "igz" extension.
+The file can be renamed with an extension of "gz, and then unzipped using gunzip.
+Once unzipped, the ISIS3 PVL and Import classes have been able to parse these labels and image data.
 NOTE: Comments below about flipping and mirroring do NOT apply to this image data.
 * TC1W2B0_01_05188N259E0020.jpg - This is a browse image of the observation possibly flipped and mirrored to put north up.
 * TC1W2B0_01_05188N259E0020.ctg - Catalog file containing basic information about the observation.
 * TC1W2B0_01_05188N259E0020.lbl - The label file for the observation (i.e., not just the image)